env0/templates/gcp/bq-dataset/README.md

 This TF needs two Environment variables

-- `GOOGLE_CREDENTIALS` - You need to download a JSON service-account key, and copy paste that as is (just `cat` the json file, don't stringify) into the variable.
+- `GOOGLE_CREDENTIALS` - You need to download a JSON [service-account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys), and copy paste that
 - `GOOGLE_PROJECT` - The name of the GCP project.